Working in Nursing Homes During a Pandemic: What Nurses Need to Know

 Communication is Key

-The World Health Organization’s Communications Package has a lot of templates that nursing homes can use to communicate policies, COVID-19 updates and other essential information to family members, residents and staff members.
-If you feel that your facility could be more proactive in their communication strategy, you may wish to send the link to your administrators.
+The World Health Organization’s Communications Package has a lot of templates that nursing homes can use to communicate policies, COVID-19 updates, and other essential information to family members, residents, and staff members.
+If you feel that your facility could be more proactive in its communication strategy, you may wish to send the link to your administrators.

 Alternate Communication Strategies